UMM-CSci-3601-F19/iteration-3-rocket/README.md

 We use SendGrid as tool to send our subscription email.
 It requires a paired key to connect to SendGrid's server.
 We use "a-fake-key" at line 473 in MaillingController.java for testing purpose.
 The steps for using actual key are as following:

-Sign in/sign up into SendFrid;
-Generate a key with all mail and mail setting restrictions;
-Copy the key generated;
-After delpoy your project onto Digital Ocean, manuly paste and replace "a-fake-key" with the key you copied;
-Run you droplet.
+Sign in/sign up into SendFrid -> Generate a key with all mail and mail setting restrictions -> Copy the key generated -> After delpoy your project onto Digital Ocean, manuly paste and replace "a-fake-key" with the key you copied -> Run you droplet.

 <!-- TOC depthFrom:1 depthTo:5 withLinks:1 updateOnSave:1 orderedList:0 -->